Harald-U/docker-101/workshop/lab6.md

 docker-compose up
 ```

 This command will log all kind of messages to the console.
+When you look at them closely you will notice that most messages are from MySQL, but there are some messages from ToDo as well.

 Docker Compose will pull images as needed, then it will create a network, a volume, and two containers: